-- provide and discuss the Online Safety policy and procedures with all members of staff as part of induction - provide up-to-date and appropriate online safety training for all staff which is integrated, aligned and considered as part of our overarching safeguarding approach.
-This will happen as part of existing annual safeguarding and child protection training. - Staff training covers the potential risks posed to pupils (content, contact and conduct) as well as our professional practice expectations. - Build on existing expertise by provide opportunities for staff to contribute to and shape our online safety approaches, including curriculum, policies and procedures. - Make staff aware that our IT systems are monitored, and that activity can be traced to individual staff and pupils.
+- provide and discuss the Online Safety policy and procedures with all members of staff as part of induction - provide up-to-date and appropriate online safety training (at least annually) for all staff which is integrated, aligned and considered as part of our overarching safeguarding approach. - Annual Staff training and National College online unit covers the potential risks posed to pupils (content, contact and conduct) as well as our professional practice expectations. - Build on existing expertise by provide opportunities for staff to contribute to and shape our online safety approaches, including curriculum, policies and procedures. - Make staff aware that our IT systems are monitored, and that activity can be traced to individual staff and pupils.
 Staff will be reminded to behave professionally and in accordance with our policies when accessing our systems and devices. - Make staff aware that their online conduct, including personal use of social media, can have an impact on their professional role, reputation and could result in disciplinary procedures. - Highlight useful educational resources and tools which staff could use with pupils. - Ensure all members of staff are aware of the procedures to follow regarding online safety concerns involving pupils, colleagues or other members of the community.